New Lipitor diabetes cases are no longer being accepted. This page is maintained for informational purposes only.

 Despite the connection between Lipitor and type 2 diabetes, the drug warning label continues to provide misleading and inaccurate information, failing to adequately warn consumers or the medical community about the risk.
 If proper warnings had been provided, users may have avoided the risk of diabetes by either not taking Lipitor or closely monitoring blood glucose levels.

-As a result of Pfizer’s decision to place their desire for profits before consumer safety, the Lipitor diabetes lawyers at Saiontz & Kirk, P.A. are reviewing potential failure to warn lawsuits for individuals throughout the United States diagnosed with diabetes after using Lipitor.
+As a result of Pfizer’s decision to place their desire for profits before consumer safety, the Lipitor diabetes lawyers at Saiontz & Kirk, P.A. previously reviewed potential failure to warn lawsuits for women diagnosed with diabetes after using Lipitor.